 For long hair, that’s enough to fill the palm of your hand – for shorter hair, aim for walnut size.

 Spread it over your hands, and then through your hair, starting at the roots.

 Focus should be given to the middle and end sections of your hair; these are the older parts of your hair, and therefore need more help from a good conditioner.
-However you should also use a small amount of conditioner on the roots to keep your scalp and hair in good shape as they grow.
-Head & Shoulders conditioners are infused with micronutrients, lipids and antioxidants alongside deep moisturising ingredients to keep your hair nourished from root to tip, while also moisturizing your scalp.
+However, you should also use a small amount of conditioner on the roots to keep your scalp and hair in good shape as they grow.
+Head & Shoulders conditioners keep your hair nourished from root to tip, while also moisturizing your scalp.